priyakalot/clustering-music/README.md

 We were mentored by Professor Yu-Wing Tai and Bhaven Mistry.

 This code represents one part of the overall project.
 This part focuses on clustering music (in MIDI files) into groups representing genres.
 We extracted information from the state matrix representation of musical pieces (found here: https://github.com/hexahedria/biaxial-rnn-music-composition/blob/master/midi_to_statematrix.py) to create vector representations of pieces to cluster using the k-means algorithm.
 (Please note that our code relies on a few functions from the earlier mentioned Github.
-The functions from "midi_to_statematrix.py" will suffice.)
+The functions from "midi_to_statematrix.py" are sufficient for our code to run.)

 The features we used to define a piece of music are as follows: